cncf/toc/reviews/2022-metal3-io-annual.md

 The Metal3-io project's general security policy is located [here](https://metal3io.netlify.app/security_policy.html).

-In addition to the project's security policy, all the active repositories have a SECURITY_CONTACTS file.
-The SECURITY_CONTACTS file informs contributors about:
+In addition to the project's security policy, all the active repositories should have a `SECURITY_CONTACTS` file.

+The `SECURITY_CONTACTS` file informs contributors about:
   - the project's security policy
   - basic rules of security vulnerability disclosure

-Optionally the SECURITY_CONTACTS may contain:
+Optionally the `SECURITY_CONTACTS` may contain:
   - repository specific security fix back porting information
   - repository specific security fix release information

 ## Incubation

-We think we meet the criteria of incubation.
+We think the Metal3-io project meets the criteria of incubation.
 We have shown healthy number of contributions and sustainable process of feature additions in Metal3-io.
 Our adopters list is also growing steadily.
 We will be opening proposal for incubation very soon.